How A Water Jet Cutter Works

 The Impressive Versatility of Waterjet Cutting Machines

-Waterjet cutting machines are renowned for its versatility.
+Waterjet cutting machines are renowned for versatility.
 They are capable of cutting an extensive range of materials with precision and efficiency.
 Here's an overview of the materials that can be effectively cut with a waterjet system:

 Material Categories and Examples